syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ![](charttypes_images/charttypes_img33.png)

-### Pyramid Mode
+### Pyramid mode

 You can render the pyramid series as linear or surface mode.
-In linear mode, height of the pyramid segment is based on the Y value and in surface mode, area of the pyramid segment is based on the Y values.
+In linear mode, height of the pyramid segment is based on the Y value, and in surface mode, area of the pyramid segment is based on the Y values.
 The default value of [`PyramidMode`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PyramidSeries~PyramidMode.html) property is [`Linear`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartPyramidMode.html).

 {% tabs %}